tak3mat3k/ViperSwiftTemplate/README.md

 ## Python Template Swift Viper Module

-Template script in python, for create a Viper Module in Swift only type
+Template script in python, for create a Viper Module in Swift

+# Steps

 - Download the Folder
 - cd /ViperModule_Swift
 - Takeshi$ python Viper.py -n YourModuleName
 - And Thats it

+# Folder Structure

 It Create a Folder With the bellow Structure
 - YourModuleName